meilisearch/meilisearch/TESTING.md

 To properly test the dumpless upgrade, one should typically:

-1. Open the database without processing the update task: Use a `binary` instruction to switch to the desired version, passing `--experimental-max-number-of-batched-tasks=0` as an extra CLI argument
+1. Open the database without processing the update task: Use a `binary` instruction to switch to the desired version, passing `--upgrade-db` and `--experimental-max-number-of-batched-tasks=0` as extra CLI arguments
 2. Check that the search, stats and task queue still work.
-3. Open the database and process the update task: Use a `binary` instruction to switch to the desired version.
+3. Open the database and process the update task: Use a `binary` instruction to switch to the desired version, passing `--upgrade-db` as the extra CLI argument.
 Use a `health` command to wait for the upgrade task to finish.
 4. Check that the indexing, search, stats, and task queue still work.

 ```jsonc